shiromino/shiromino/README.md

 # shiromino
 <a href="https://github.com/shiromino/shiromino/actions" rel="Build status">![build](https://github.com/shiromino/shiromino/workflows/build/badge.svg)</a>
-## Packages
+## Official packages
 Depending on your setup, you might not have to build this game yourself.
 Instead, consider using one of the following packages.
-Please note that these are **unofficial packages**, meaning that we don't maintain them ourselves and that we have no means to fix them.
-If there's something wrong with them, please contact the package maintainer.
 | Repository                    | Package name
 | ----------------------------- | ---------------
 | Arch User Repository (AUR)    | [`shiromino-git`](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=shiromino-git)